keesiemeijer/recentforumactivity/README.md

 recentforumactivity
 ===================

-display the topics of your WordPress dot org forum profile in order of activity
+Display the topics of your WordPress dot org forum profile in order of activity.

+You can view a demo here: http://www.stoerke.be/recentforumactivity/